-Pain Physicians NY (Brooklyn & NYC) provides a full range of Pain Relief Injections as well as an advanced pain management services including electrical nerve stimulation for chronic pain among latest cutting edge procedures: Body Composition Analysis, High Tech Shockwave Therapy, groundbreaking Interstitial Laser Therapy and Stem Cell Therapy.
+Pain Physicians NY (Brooklyn & NYC) the best rated Sports Injury & Pain Management Clinic in Brooklyn provides a full range of Pain Relief Injections as well as an advanced pain management services including electrical nerve stimulation for chronic pain among latest cutting edge procedures: Body Composition Analysis, High Tech Shockwave Therapy, groundbreaking Interstitial Laser Therapy and Stem Cell Therapy.

 Pain Relief Injections